Tony George: "The Split"

+In the 1990s, CART IndyCar Racing faced several criticisms.
+Costs to field an IndyCar team had risen tremendously.
+The high costs meant drivers were often paying to obtain a place in the series, leaving talented drivers unemployed.
+Talented sprint car racers like Jeff Gordon had long competed in Indy car racing but were now choosing NASCAR instead.
+The CART board of directors was composed of car-owners and excluded other stakeholders in their decision making.
+The process to obtain engines for a team was increasingly political and cost upwards of $1 million.
+The schedule was saturated with road course and street circuits which George believed to be less exciting to watch than oval tracks.
+Owing in part to those criticisms, by the beginning of the decade, NASCAR was viewed as America's most popular form of motorsports instead of IndyCar racing.

-Shortly after being removed from the CART Board of Directors, George announced the creation of the Indy Racing League, which began racing in 1996.
+Shortly after resigning from the CART Board of Directors, George announced in March 1994 the creation of the Indy Racing League, which began racing in 1996.
 He claimed to create the IRL to challenge the already established CART series, and to encourage a more even playing field in open wheel racing.
 He claimed he wanted a series to run entirely on oval tracks, making it distinct from CART, which raced on road and street courses in addition to short ovals and superspeedways.
 George angered many CART participants by requiring 25 of the 33 spots in the Indianapolis 500 to be occupied by drivers in the IRL circuit.
 This meant that CART could not hold the Indianapolis 500 as a points scoring event on their calendar as not enough teams would be allowed to compete and earn points.
 CART decided to stage their own race on the same day, the U.S. 500 at Michigan International Speedway.
 Due to the lack of participation from the established CART teams, most of the biggest names did not enter the Indianapolis 500 for several years.
 Tony George became a figure of derision among some racing fans, and he is blamed for open wheel racing losing fans, sponsors and drivers to NASCAR.

 George was successful in increasing the visibility of Indianapolis Motor Speedway.
 The Indy 500 remains one of the highlights of the IRL race season and maintained a strong attendance.
 George also attracted NASCAR and Formula One (from 2000 to 2007) to Indianapolis.
 In 2008, the MotoGP series added the oval circuit to its schedule.
 However the IndyCar series had trouble drawing fans, plus it lost IndyCar drivers to NASCAR such as Sam Hornish, Dario Franchitti, and Danica Patrick.
 Despite the absorption of the Champ Car World Series (the successor to CART) to IndyCar series, the merged series is nowhere as popular or commercially successful as CART in the early 1990s.